The Apprenticeship Levy – Will It Work?

 In the last parliament, 2.3 million apprentices were trained in the UK.
-Therefore, the Apprenticeship Levy is an unsurprising initiative if the Conservative Party is to reach its target of training three million apprentices by the year 2020.
+Therefore, the Apprenticeship Levy is an unsurprising initiative if the Conservative Party reaches its target of training three million apprentices by the year 2020.
 The government’s targets and figures are relatively easy to memorize:

-Predicted sum of money to be raised from the levy: £3 Billion
+- The predicted sum of money to be raised from the Apprenticeship Levy: £3 Billion

-The introduction of the Apprenticeship Levy should lead to a significant increase in the number of apprenticeships available in the UK.
-It should also help drive engagement from small to medium sized businesses (SMEs) who make up the back-bone of businesses in the UK.
-The aim of the new structure surrounding the levy and the means by which businesses gain access to apprenticeship vouchers is to simplify the system and offer funds in the areas where it is most needed.
-As a result of this, opportunities will continue to grow and become widely available to 16-24 year olds who are keen to undertake apprenticeships in a wide array of contrasting job roles in both the public and private sector.
+The new structure surrounding the Apprenticeship Levy and how enterprises gain access to apprenticeship vouchers is to simplify the system and offer funds in the areas where it is most needed.
+As a result, opportunities will continue to grow and become widely available to 16-24-year-olds who are keen to undertake apprenticeships in a wide array of contrasting job roles in both the public and private sectors.

 However, the new Levy has not been met with positivity from all parties concerned.
 The biggest fear is related to how little information is currently out there regarding the exact details of the methods of taxation and the demands put on bigger businesses.

 Whilst it’s clear that the Levy will work in principal, raising some much-needed funds, the knock-on effect for larger businesses is yet unknown and many are left pondering the question, “is a levy essential to develop a healthy apprenticeship system in the UK?”

 Germany is a shining example of a country enjoying the benefits of a well-structured and healthy apprenticeship system.
 They are advocators of ‘dual training’, with employees splitting their time between the workplace and the classroom, developing a solid skill-set alongside educational training.